naiqixiao/DRDB/README.md

 DRDB system from PNB, McMaster University

-This is an open source system to manage participant database, study, study schedules, and research personnels.
+This is an open source system to manage participant database, study, study schedules, and research personnel.

-Please check the document here: drdb.readthedocs.io
+Please check the document here: https://drdb.readthedocs.io